Twilight of the Thunder God: Reception

 The album debuted at number 50 on the Billboard 200, and debuted at number 11 on the Swedish album charts.
 This makes the band's first album to chart on the top 200, and also the band's highest chart debut in their native country of Sweden, debuting 10 places higher than their previous release, With Oden on Our Side.

 Initial critical response to Twilight of the Thunder God was positive.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 80, based on 5 reviews.

 The album was ranked number six on Metal Hammer's Top 50 Albums of 2008.

 Legacy

-Swedish heavy metal band Sabaton covered "Twilight of the Thunder God" as a bonus track on various renditions of their 2012 album Carolus Rex.
+Swedish power metal band Sabaton covered "Twilight of the Thunder God" as a bonus track on various renditions of their 2012 album Carolus Rex.